ExxaVerse/NearLinker/README.md

 Architecture breakdown:

 - `NEAR blockchain` - the main data storage
+- `RUST Smart Contracts` - smart contracts are written in Rust and deployed directly on the blockchain
 - `NodeJS Integration Server` - communicates with the NEAR blockchain through specific libraries
-- `RUST Smart Contracts` - smart contracts are written in Rust and deployed directly on the blockchain
+- `UE NearLinker plugin` - provides Blueprints to communicate with the Integration Server
-- `UE Clients` - games developed in Unreal Engine that use the NearLinker plugin to connect to the blockchain
+- `UE Games` - games developed in Unreal Engine that use the NearLinker plugin to connect to the blockchain

+# Demo project

+A demo project is located in `nl-ue4-example-project/`.
+To use it, you need to
+1. Clone the [NearLinker_UE_plugin](https://github.com/ExxaVerse/NearLinker_UE_plugin) by running `git submodule update --init`.
+2. Follow the instructions in `nl-ue4-example-project/Plugins/NearLinker/README.md`.

+The project is blank with only one simple actor in it which only spawns the BP_NearMenu from the plugin.
+This menu is a simple UI, showcasing all functionalities.
+This BP_NearMenu is a good place to see how to use the plugin in Blueprints.

+In each project where you want to use the plugin, you need to clone it in the `<Project>/Plugins/` directory, and follow the instructions in `nl-ue4-example-project/Plugins/NearLinker/README.md`.

 # FAQ & Contact